NISH1001/now/index.md

 However, right now I have my mind (and body) on **Computer Vision** and **NLP**, especially algorithms and Machine Learning.

-Also, I am also working (on and off) on my side two projects:
+Also, I am working (on and off) on my two side projects:
 - [playx](https://github.com/NISH1001/playx) - a music assistant
 - [panim](https://github.com/NISH1001/panim) - a personal math animation tool

 #### What's You Daily Routine?
+With lockdown in place here in Kathmandu I have solidified a few habits:
-- I tend to go to bed around 9 pm and wake up around 5 am (with tolerance of 30 minutes).
+- I go to bed around 9 pm and wake up around 5 am (with tolerance of 30 minutes).
 - I do around 30-45 minutes of *calisthenics*
 - I "try" to read long articles
+- Remote working

 #### What's In Your Mind-Cave?
 Right now, I am trying to go for grad schools in USA.
 I have been rejected by 3 universitties (top 100) so far.
 Let's see.
 I am also thinking of applying to Canada once this pandemic flattens (to some extent).

 ---